Planting of bulbs in 2013 and 2014

-The President of the Sid Vale Association, Handel Bennett, and John Townsend from the Keith Owen Fund, invite the people of Sidmouth to respond to a new challenge.
-PLANT A MILLION BULBS!
+The President of the Sid Vale Association, Handel Bennett, and John Townsend from the Keith Owen Fund who organised the planting, say;-

-Handel said “We are inviting the community to help by joining with others to plant bulbs together.
-October 26 will be on Sidmouth’s premier sites in Jacob’s Ladder Chine and on Peak Hill only.
-But there are over 40 sites where the planting of naturalised bulbs will happen through the goodwill and efforts of many local groups’.
-Volunteers have already offered to plant bulbs from September through to November.
-These include pupils and parents from Sidmouth CEPS, Sidbury CEPS, St. John’s IE School, Sidmouth College; churchyards of the Parish Church, St. Giles (Sidbury), St. Francis (Woolbrook), and St. Peter’s (Sidford); the SVA Woodlands and Estates team, Sidmouth in Bloom, National Trust East Devon Rangers from Branscombe, Friends of the Byes, Balfour Manor Residents, Lymebourne Residents, Sidmouth W.I., Sidbury community, Stowford Lodge Community Centre; S. Cricket, Tennis, and Croquet Club, S. Rugby Club; the Scouts, Guides, and Brownies, the Fusion Youth Café; Army Cadets, Air Training Cadets; and Waitrose staff.
+Volunteers have already planted bulbs in 2013, 2014 and 2015..
+These included pupils and parents from Sidmouth CEPS, Sidbury CEPS, St. John’s IE School, Sidmouth College; churchyards of the Parish Church, St. Giles (Sidbury), St. Francis (Woolbrook), and St. Peter’s (Sidford); the SVA Woodlands and Estates team, Sidmouth in Bloom, National Trust East Devon Rangers from Branscombe, Friends of the Byes, Balfour Manor Residents, Lymebourne Residents, Sidmouth W.I., Sidbury community, Stowford Lodge Community Centre; S. Cricket, Tennis, and Croquet Club, S. Rugby Club; the Scouts, Guides, and Brownies, the Fusion Youth Café; Army Cadets, Air Training Cadets; and Waitrose staff.